gabe565/pwgen-go/docs/pwgen_functions.md

 ## `ascii`

-Alias for [Sprig's `randAscii` function](https://masterminds.github.io/sprig/strings.html#randalphanum-randalpha-randnumeric-and-randascii).
 Random letters, numbers, and symbols will be generated with the length determined by the parameter.

 ### Examples
 - Generate a random string of letters, numbers, and symbols: